 After the physical aspect of meth addition is handled it is vital that the mental aspects be handled.
 The addict must learn the life skills needed to be able handle and confront life and its problems without turning to drugs.
 An effective program should also address good morals and ethics, something addicts tend to leave behind while using.
 A good program should also bring their responsibility level back up so they can once again become productive members of society.

 How to Get Help

-Narconon Arrowhead is a very successful, inpatient drug rehab center that treats people from all around the world.
+Narconon Arrowhead is a very successful, inpatient drug rehab center that treats people from all across the USA.
 Narconon does not believe that once an addict, always an addict, but that recovery is possible.
 Narconon uses a dry heat sauna to completely rid the body of toxic residues that have been stored in the body over the period of time they used.
-After this, there are many Life Skills courses that help the former user to confront and deal with past and present issues that have led them to use or maybe even led to the continued use.
-Narconon has an over 70% success rate of those graduating the program remaining drug-free on a two year follow up.
+After this, there are Life Skills courses that help the former user to confront and deal with past and present issues that have led them to use or maybe even led to the continued use.
 This program helps thousands each year and can help you or a family member suffering from any drug or alcohol addiction.

 The following is a testimonial from a former methamphetamine addict who completed the Narconon program:

 “I arrived here at Narconon Arrowhead on October 29, 2010, almost a year ago after a 12 year addiction to meth.
 I came here straight from jail, I actually sat in jail for almost six months not knowing if I was going to have to go back to prison for a second time.